bldl/ractionary/README.md

 * a [blog post](http://terohasu.net/blog/2013-08-24-ractionary.html)
-  describing one way to set up Emacs to use the generated dictionary files (somewhat out of date wrt this development version)
+  describing one way to set up Emacs to use the generated dictionary files (somewhat out of date wrt this version)

 * [racket-mode](https://github.com/greghendershott/racket-mode) for
-  Emacs, which also now supports completion, of a dynamic and context sensitive kind – it should be possible to use both: a static dictionary for faster completion as you type, but setting up a trigger to escape to context-sensitive completion (possibly by calling `ac-stop`, then `completion-at-point`) where the fixed dictionary does not have the desired symbol
+  Emacs, which also now supports completion, of a dynamic and context sensitive kind—it should be possible to use both: a static dictionary for faster completion as you type, but setting up a trigger to escape to context-sensitive completion (possibly by calling `ac-stop`, then `completion-at-point`) where the fixed dictionary does not have the desired symbol